Dominique Mamberti: Secretary for Relations with States

 He was appointed Secretary for Relations with States by Pope Benedict XVI on 15 September 2006.
 This post is generally seen as the equivalent of Foreign Minister of the Holy See.
-In 2007 Archbishop Mamberti was awarded the Knight Grand Cross of the Order of Merit of the Italian Republic.
+In 2007 Archbishop Mamberti was made a Knight Grand Cross of the Order of Merit of the Italian Republic.

 At a meeting in September 2009 between the Kosovan Foreign Minister, Skënder Hyseni, and Mamberti, the Holy See's Secretary for Relations with States, Archbishop Mamberti said that the Holy See was closely following developments in and around Kosovo, and he expressed his willingness to continue and intensify mutual communications.
 Following a meeting in November 2009 between the Serbian President Boris Tadić and Pope Benedict XVI, Tadić said that the Vatican supported Serbia's integration and membership within the EU and the sovereignty and preservation of its territorial integrity.

 In September 2007, Mamberti orchestrated the first official visit between an Arab Head of State, Sudan's President Omar el-Bashir and Pope Benedict.
 The visit took place at the Pope's Summer residence, Castel Gandolfo.
 Shortly after this groundbreaking event, the King of Saudi Arabia met the Pope.
 This marked the beginning of a new period of Catholic-Muslim relations.